mar-veloper/oop-in-java/README.md

 A programming paradigm that uses a linear or top-down approach.

+### Hash

+Numeric value that is calculated based on the address of the object in memory.

 ### Problem with _procedural programming_?
 Big classes with several unrelated methods focusing on different concerns and responsibilities.
 These methods often have several parameters.
 You often see the same group of parameters repeated across these methods.
 All you see is procedures calling each other passing arguments around.